hjeronen/cipher-decipher/documentation/user_guide.md

 # User guide

 ## Program execution
-The program can be executed by running the jar file (loadable as a [release](https://github.com/hjeronen/cipher-decipher/releases/tag/Tiralabra)), running it from an IDE or from command line with command `gradle run`.
+The program can be executed by running the jar file (available as a [release](https://github.com/hjeronen/cipher-decipher/releases/tag/Tiralabra)), running it from an IDE or from command line with command `gradle run`.

 ### Initial view